What is dog agility?

 What is an agility course?

-laid out by an agility judge in a design of his or her own choosing on a roughly
+In its simplest form, an agility course consists of a set of standard obstacles, laid out by an agility judge in a design of his or her own choosing on a roughly 30 by 30 metre outdoor area.
+Numbers indicate the order in which the dog must complete the obstacles.

 How does an agility competition work?